Dr. Alejandro J. Brenes

 Research summary

 Alejandro's research area is systems immunology and proteomics.
-He aims to leverage cutting edge mass spectrometry-based proteomics methods, including mini-bulk and single cell proteomics, combined with computational and AI developments in order to characterise human granulocytes.
+He aims to leverage cutting edge mass spectrometry-based proteomics methods, including mini-bulk and single cell proteomics, combined with computational and AI developments in order to characterise human granulocytes in health and chronic inflammatory disease.

-Alejandro's research interest also focus on open data and data sharing, attempting to make the processed proteomics data easily available as a community resource.
+Alejandro's research interest also focus on open data and data sharing, making proteomics data easily available as a community resource.
 He is the creator and maintainer of the Immunological Proteome Resource (http://immpres.co.uk/).

 Invited speaker